Ry3nG/NTU-SCSE-Survival-Guide/README.md

 # NTU-SCSE-Survival-Guide
 Hi there, I'm glad you found this repository.

 I created this repository because one day I was organizing my hard drive and found a lot of code and assignments from my freshman year.
-I thought it would be a good idea to share it with the world.
+I thought it would be a good idea to share it with juniors.
 I hope this repository will help you in your journey in NTU SCSE.
 Spread the word and share this repository with your friends.

 :sparkles:Please feel free to contribute to this repository and make it better.
 If you have any questions, feel free to open an issue:sparkles: